-If changes to a manuscript requested by a Section Editor, Co-editor or the editorial staff are not received within two months of transmittal to the author, the submission will automatically be withdrawn.
+If changes to a manuscript requested by the Section Editors, Coeditor or the editorial staff are not received within two months of transmittal to the author, the submission will be considered as withdrawn.
 Should the manuscript require further revision, this would normally be expected to be completed within one month of the revision having been requested.
+If a manuscript is not acceptable after two revisions it will not be considered further.
 Any subsequent communication of the material will be treated as a new submission in the editorial process.